Covariate-Adaptive Randomization in Clinical Trials without Inflated Variances: New family of CAR procedures

 It is easily seen that $\Ex\big(Z-\Proj[Z|\bm \phi(\bm X)]\big)^2 =\Ex Z^2 -\Ex\big(\Proj[Z|\bm \phi(\bm X)]\big)^2\le \Ex Z^2$.
 Thus, $\vec{\sigma}_Z^2=0$ if and only if $Z\in Span\{\bm \phi(\bm X)\}=: \{\langle\bm x,\bm \phi(\bm X)\rangle:\bm \in \mathbb R^q\}$, and $\vec{\sigma}_Z^2=(1-\rho)\rho\Ex[Z^2]$ if and only if $\Ex[\bm\phi(\bm X)Z]=\bm 0$, i.e., $Z\perp\bm \phi(\bm X)$.
 As a result, $\vec{\sigma}_Z^2=\Var(Z-\Ex[Z|\bm\phi(\bm X)])+\vec{\sigma}_{\Ex[Z|\bm\phi(\bm X)]}^2$.
 Further, if $1\in Span\{\bm\phi(\bm X)\}$, then $\vec{\sigma}_Z^2=\vec{\sigma}_{Z-\Ex Z}\le \Var(Z)$.

-\item[\rm (iii)No variance inflation:] The simple randomization is randomizing each patient to treatment $1$ with the same probability $\rho$.
+\item[\rm (iv) No variance inflation:] The simple randomization is a randomization procedure which randomizes each unit to treatment $1$ with the same probability $\rho$.
 For the simple randomization, $\vec{\sigma}_Z^2=\rho(1-\rho)\Ex Z^2$.
 So, the proposed CAR procedure always has smaller asymptotic variance than the simple randomization for all observed or unobserved feature $Z_i$ with $\Proj[Z|\bm \phi(\bm X)]\ne 0$.
-The variance inflation is no longer a problem under our proposed CAR procedure. \item[\rm (iv) Independence of exogenous variables:] The normalized imbalance $\sum_{i=1}^n (T_i-\rho)Z_i/\sqrt{n}$ of $Z_i$s is an endogenous variable of the design, and the normalized sum $\sum_{i=1}^nW_i/\sqrt{n}$ of $W_i$s can be regraded as an exogenous variable. \eqref{eq:thm:Prperty1:3} means that they are asymptotic independent regardless $W_i$ and $Z_i$ themselves are independent or not. \end{description} \end{remark}
+The variance inflation is no longer a problem under our proposed CAR procedure. \item[\rm (v) Independence of exogenous variables:] The normalized imbalance $\sum_{i=1}^n (T_i-\rho)Z_i/\sqrt{n}$ of $Z_i$s is an endogenous variable of the design, and the normalized sum $\sum_{i=1}^nW_i/\sqrt{n}$ of $W_i$s can be regraded as an exogenous variable. \eqref{eq:thm:Property1:10} means that they are asymptotically independent regardless $W_i$ and $Z_i$ themselves are independent or not. \end{description} \end{remark}